I Want To...

 (D) Contracts accepted by the Office of Research Administration involving sponsor-directed clinical studies should contain a provision requiring the sponsor to inform the Principal Investigator of post study results that directly affect safety of participants for an appropriate time period (e.g., two years) or as otherwise in accord with FDA regulations.
 The Principal Investigator shall notify the IRB of any such information received.
 Where appropriate, the IRB shall develop a plan for disseminating such information to the participants and organizational officials.

-(E) Contracts should address the Investigator’s access to final study data and analysis for all sites and allow retention of a copy of the Johns Hopkins data to document the research.
+(E) Contracts should address the Investigator’s access to final study data and analysis and allow retention of a copy of the Johns Hopkins data to document the research.

 (F) Sponsors may require confidentiality of Sponsor provided information and study agreement terms and may request that the data generated by the study be treated as confidential information except for academic publication.
 Neither the existence of the study agreement nor the identity of any sponsor (including prime sponsors) of the research may be confidential.

 (H) Submission of multi-site and individual site proposed publications to the sponsor and/or a study publication committee for prior review and comment is appropriate.
-If such review (usually 30 – 60 days) determines that patent filing is needed to protect intellectual property, submission of the proposed publication to a journal may be delayed for a total review and patent filing period not to exceed 120 days from the date of submission to the sponsor for review.
+If such review (usually 30 – 60 days) determines that patent filing is needed to protect intellectual property, submission of the proposed publication to a journal may be briefly delayed for an additional period; the total review and patent filing period may not exceed 120 days from the date of the initial submission to the sponsor for review.

-(A) Sponsors may require assignment of IP directly resulting from performance of a research study where such IP was anticipated by the sponsor’s protocol or dependent on investigator access to the Sponsor’s confidential information, trade secrets, drug/device or patent claims.
+(A) Sponsors may require assignment of IP directly resulting from performance of a research study where such IP was anticipated by the sponsor’s protocol or dependent on investigator access to the Sponsor’s confidential information, drug/device, or patent claims.
 Patentable inventions, arising from the study but not in the forgoing categories, shall have their ownership determined by application of US Patent Law regarding inventorship.

-(B) Johns Hopkins may provide the sponsor with an option to negotiate a royalty-bearing license to Johns Hopkins’ interests in sole or joint inventions.
+(B) The Organization may provide the sponsor with an option to negotiate a royalty-bearing license to the Organization’s interests in sole or joint inventions.

 (A) As a general policy, contracts between the Organization and commercial sponsors for human subjects research will not specify language or terms that must be included in a consent form for a specific project.